copernicus-mogley/zkav.club/opportunities/README.md

 Work comes in waves.
 When it does, we want people who can step in and help carry it through.

-We’re stewarding an archive designed for future creators, historians, and builders to actually use.
-Because community memory shouldn’t depend on someone else’s terms of service.
+We’re stewarding an archive designed for future creators, historians, and builders to actually use, without depending on someone else’s terms of service.
 That takes more than recording.
-It takes transcripts, clips, edits, graphics, thumbnails, livestream finesse, and the care work that turns raw files into complete items.
-Care work means organizing, labeling, checking, and following up so items move reliably from the event to the public archive and stay usable.
+It takes transcripts, clips, edits, graphics, thumbnails, livestream finesse, and care work that keeps items moving from the event to the public archive.

-Some gigs are one-off.
-Some recur.
+Some gigs are one-off and some recur.
 If you want to be in the network, this page is how you get in.

 ## How it works